If at all possible, take public transport

 Here’s why.
-Dr. Koslowsky’s research found that it’s not the commute per se that is so stressful, that is, the time we spend in the car.
+Researcher on commuting Dr Meni Koslowsky, Ph.D., a psychology professor from Bar-Ilan University in Israel and author of the book Commuting Stress, found that while commuters experienced significantly high levels of stress, it’s not the commute per se that is so stressful, that is, the time we spend in the car.

 The real stress comes from the issue of control.